Matthew 12:31–32: Analysis

 An important question is what is blasphemy?
-Many church fathers say that it is heresy, such as those who claim the Holy Spirit is not God.
+Many church fathers said that it was heresy, such as those who claim the Holy Spirit is not God.

-Others have postulated that is Simony or schism.
-Still others that it is every mortal sin committed after Baptism, that is, after the grace of the Holy Spirit received in Baptism.
-Most commonly commentators have attributed the blasphemy against the Spirit to be defaming works such as casting out of devils which proceed from the goodness and holiness of God, and so are attributed to the Holy Ghost, who proceeds from the Father.
+Others have postulated that it is Simony or schism.
+Still others say that it is every mortal sin committed after Baptism, that is, after the grace of the Holy Spirit has been received in Baptism.
+Most commonly quoted commentators have attributed the blasphemy against the Spirit to be defaming works such as casting out of devils which proceed from the goodness and holiness of God, and so are attributed to the Holy Ghost, who proceeds from the Father.
 Such also would be Love, Goodness, and Holiness.
-So when anyone speaks ill of such things, and knowingly out of malice ascribes them to an unclean spirit (as the Pharisees did), such a person is said to commit blasphemy against the Holy Ghost, because they directly fight against God and take His holiness and purity from Him.
+So when anyone speaks ill of such things, and knowingly, out of malice, ascribes them to an unclean spirit (as the Pharisees did), such a person is said to commit blasphemy against the Holy Ghost because they directly fight against God and take His holiness and purity from Him.

-In The City of God, St. Augustine uses verse 32 to prove that there is a Purgatory after this life.
-Because it would be pointless to say, shall not be forgiven ... nor in the coming world, if there were no remission of sins in the coming world.
+In The City of God, St. Augustine uses verse 32 to prove that there is a Purgatory after this life because it would be pointless to say, "shall not be forgiven… nor in the coming world," if there were no remission of sins in the coming world.
 As Lapide notes, "thus a person would speak vainly who said, I will never marry a wife, neither in this world, nor in the world to come, since no wife can be married in the world to come."